If there are updates on these chapters that you receive, I'm just editing my readers. Thanks for your patience. 8-13-17

 "Bye sis!"
 Sota shouted, wanting to run after her but knowing better.

 "Good luck Kagome, remember the hand of that water kappa will keep you safe on your journey!"
 The exact present landed at his feet with a thud.
 It's stench filling the room immediately.
 "Now you have no luck you silly girl."
-He said, shaking the hand back and forth in the air as he ran toward the door.
+He said, shaking the hand back and forth in the air.
+Picking it up, he turned and went back into the house, complaining about his difficult granddaughter all the while.

-The old man was still rather fast for his age, so Kagome ducked away quickly.
-The two remaining family just stared out the door for a moment and then returned to their usual routine.
+The two remaining family members just stared out of the doorway for a moment and then returned to their usual routine.
 Well, one did.
-Instead Kagome's younger brother fidgeted around, wondering if this would be okay.
+Instead, Kagome's younger brother fidgeted around, wondering if this would be okay.
 Could he ask?

 "Hm?"
 She asked, still focusing quietly on the task before her.